iotaaxel/flight-path/README.md

 # flight_path

-The following is a practice exercise for Rust.
+The purpose of this exercise is to refresh my Rust skills.

 Overview:
 - In order to determine the flight path of a person, we must sort through all of their flight records.